 How will you accept payments?

-Customers will pay with check, cash, credit card or debit card.
+Customers will pay with a check, cash, credit card, or debit card.
 You will need to open a tech support merchant account in order to accept card payments.
-When service is conducted over the phone for tech support troubleshooting you will be required to get the cardholders information and credit card numbers.
-This type of payment is known as a “card-not-present” transactions.
+When service is conducted over the phone for tech support troubleshooting you will be required to get the cardholder’s information and credit card numbers.
+This type of payment is known as a “card-not-present” transaction.